45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 From the way I see it, this journal is just a B6-sized one, much smaller than your usual A5.

+This is such a well-structured weekly spread and it's looking very neat as well.
 Loving the extra ideas like a list of weekly favorites and things to do later.

 I'm obsessed with the color palette of this weekly spread, looking so classic.

-Also as you can see there are so many things included in this weekly as well, and yet it has so much space for your daily to-do list.
+Also, as you can see, there are so many things included in this weekly as well, and yet it has so much space for your daily to-do list.

 I feel like a secret to adding a lot of information to your weekly spread is to add things in boxes, like in this weekly spread.